teodoran/PoissonParalell/README.md

 PoissonParalell
 ===============
-TMA4280 - Fork from akva2 as basis for solving exercise 6 in tma 4280.
-The exercise is based around solving 2D poisson equations so forked code not relevant to this task have been pruned.
+The exercise is based around solving 2D poisson equations.
+This is done in a serial way and in parallel using only MPI and MPI with OpenMP.